LivotovLabs/FastTrack/README.md

 Deprecation Notice
 ------------------
-Thanks to great gradle support in Android SDK and the power of AAR packaging, FastTrack project is now beging merged with [RoboTools 2](https://github.com/LivotovLabs/RoboTools).
+Thanks to great gradle support in Android SDK and the power of AAR packaging, FastTrack project is now being merged with [RoboTools 2](https://github.com/LivotovLabs/RoboTools).
 This (FastTrack) repository is now deprecated and will no longer be updated or maintained.
-Please check for project updates and new features as well as post issues, star/fork only there from now - at [RoboTools repository](https://github.com/LivotovLabs/RoboTools)
+For all future project updates please refer to [RoboTools repository](https://github.com/LivotovLabs/RoboTools) from now.